dixonly/samples/README.md

   NSX Manager: GET
   /policy/api/v1/infra?filter=Type-Domain%7CGroup%7CService%7CPolicyContextProfile%7CSecurityPolicy%7CRule

-  The GET API will return he domain, groups, services, context profiles, and policies from the source NSX Manager.
+  The GET API will return the domain, groups, services, context profiles, and policies from the source NSX Manager.
 The script will then extract only the user defined configs (i.e. exclude the system defined ones), then apply them to the target NSX Manager.
 Note that I've only tested